aaron1729/sleep-stories/README.md

 this writes to a `story` file in `stories/`. alternatively, when given no arguments, this operates on _all_ `story-unedited` files in `stories-unedited/`.

 a typical result file is named `story_berkeley_2023-11-24_17-25-36_short.txt`. the timestamp corresponds to the original writing time, not the editing time. (in particular, whenever we edit an unedited story, we overwrite any previous edited versions.) the metadata now also contains an "edited at" timestamp as well as a list of the allowances for overused words (as described in the above-linked footnote).

+if any rewrites are undertaken (which is all but guaranteed), a log file is written to `logs/rewriting-logs`. if during an editing process any rewrite _fails_, a log file is written to `logs/rewriting-failure-logs`. these should both be checked (and fixed by hand where needed) before continuing on to `make_cues`. a quick overview is also available in `logs/rewriting-stats.txt`.

 STATUS: done.